grafana/grafana-operator/CONTRIBUTING.md

 "AI" or other tools does not grant additional privileges or reduce our expectations.

+**⚠️ First time contributors take note!**

+If you are a first-time contributor, please note the following:

+Your first 3 contributions to our repository must be primarily human-written, with only minor AI assistance allowed.
+This means your code should be written by hand, but AI may assist with code completion, formatting, linting, and following best practices.
+Your PR description must be entirely human-written, with no AI involvement.

+Of course, you can use AI tools to ask questions and learn about our repository, our project, how to contribute, and more.

+We put this requirement in place to help you learn while contributing and to help maintainers and approvers to protect their time and bandwidth, which is a scarce resource.
+Maintainers may make an exception, if it is clear that your contribution is “drive-by” and can be merged without a lot of additional effort from their side.

-This policy is based on the contribution guidelines for the [mesa project](https://gitlab.freedesktop.org/mesa/mesa), adapted to fit our situation.
+This policy is based on the contribution guidelines for the [mesa project](https://gitlab.freedesktop.org/mesa/mesa) and the [OpenTelemetry contribution guidelines](https://opentelemetry.io/docs/contributing/pull-requests/), adapted to fit our situation.

 ### Code standards